 The Corporation is not able to identify how each Member voted.

-Voting Procedure – Except upon the demand, by at least ten (10) of the Members, for a secret ballot prior to the vote being held, voting on resolutions or proposals other than the election of Directors will be held by means specified by the Board.
+Voting Procedure – Except upon the demand, by at least ten (10) of the Members, for a secret ballot prior to the vote being held, voting on resolutions or proposals other than the election of Directors (which are always held by secret ballot) will be held by means specified by the Board.

 Majority of Votes - Except as otherwise provided in these By-laws, the majority of votes will decide each issue.
 In the case of a tie, the issue is defeated.